TheJumpCloud/support/api-utils/JumpCloud_API_Go_Examples/releaseAllUsers/README.md

 This tool allows you as a system administrator to remove the AD management flag from your systemusers and move them to be fully managed by JumpCloud's Directory as a Service.

-~~Multi-tenant administrators (administrators associated to more than one organization) cannot use this tool because it does not support the `x-org-id` HTTP header, which is required to specify which organization users should be released from.~~

-This tool is modified to use an orgId passed using the -org command-line switch.

 ### To Install

 ##### I do not have the Go toolchain installed